Given coordinates of four points in a plane, find if the four points form a square or not.

 To check for square, we need to check for following.

-a) All fours sides formed by points are same.
+a) All fours sides formed by points are the same.

 b) The angle between any two sides is 90 degree.
 (This condition is required as Quadrilateral also has same sides.

-c) Check both the diagonals have same distance
+c) Check both the diagonals have the same distance

-The idea is to pick any point and calculate its distance from rest of the points.
-Let the picked picked point be ‘p’.
-To form a square, distance of two points must be same from ‘p’, let this distance be d.
+The idea is to pick any point and calculate its distance from the rest of the points.
+Let the picked point be ‘p’.
+To form a square, the distance of two points must be the same from ‘p’, let this distance be d.
 The distance from one point must be different from that d and must be equal to √2 times d.
 Let this point with different distance be ‘q’.

-The above condition is not good enough as the the point with different distance can be on the other side.
-We also need to check that q is at same distance from 2 other points and this distance is same as d.
+The above condition is not good enough as the point with different distance can be on the other side.
+We also need to check that q is at the same distance from 2 other points and this distance is the same as d.

 Below is the C++ implementation of the above idea.